aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/300-cdk-watch.md

 matter what you change it to, but let's say we want it to say `"Good Afternoon, CDK"` now.

-Once you click save or hit `CTRL+s`, `cdk watch` will recognize that your file has changed and trigger a new deployment.
+Once you save the changes to your Lambda code file, `cdk watch` will recognize that your file has changed and trigger a new deployment.
 In this case, it will recognize that we can hotswap the lambda asset code, so it will bypass a CloudFormation deployment and deploy directly to the Lambda service instead.

 How fast did deployment take?